Aaron98990/ways-of-the-game/goals.md

 > An indirect free kick must be retaken if the referee fails to signal that the kick is indirect and the ball is kicked directly into the goal.
 > - Law 13.1 Types of free kick

-> It is an offense if a player:
+> It is a handball offence if a player (except for the goalkeeper within their penalty area):
 > - scores in the opponents’ goal:
 >   - directly from their hand/arm, even if accidental, including by the goalkeeper
 >   - immediately after the ball has touched their hand/arm, even if accidental